benedictweis/kubernetes-getting-started/README.md

 export KUBECONFIG=$PWD/kind-kubeconfig.yaml
 ```

+> [!CAUTION]
+> In a production environment, keep a good overview of your kubeconfigs, accidentally committing them to a public repository could leave an attacker with easy administrative access to your cluster.
+Be sure to use a timeout for kubeconfigs in a production environment.

 ### Applying the deployment

 There is only one step left, actually deploying the application.
 To do this, examine the files contained in [`./manifests/`](./manifests/).
 Focus on the [`./manifests/frontend.yaml`](./manifests/frontend.yaml) and [`./manifests/backend.yaml`](./manifests/backend.yaml) files.
 They will be explained later in this guide.
 For now we will simply apply the entire manifest folder to the cluster because it contains additional files that will also be explained later in this guide.